-Registration No. 199401016552 (302232-X) (Incorporated in Malaysia)
+(Incorporated in Malaysia) 1101 of Shares Hela

-I/We

-NRIC No./Company No.
+CDS Account No.

-(FULL NAME IN BLOCK LETTERS)
+I/We (FULL NAME IN BLOCK LETTERS) NRIC No./Passport No./ Registration No.

 of

 (FULL ADDRESS)

+No of shares hold

-being a member/members of IRIS CORPORATION BERHAD, hereby appoint the following person(s) or failing him, the Chairman of the meeting as my/our proxy/proxies to vote for me/us on my/our behalf, at the Thirtieth (30th) Annual General Meeting ("AGM") of the Company will be held at Auditorium, 1st Floor, Lot 8 & 9, IRIS Smart Technology Complex, Technology Park Malaysia, Bukit Jalil, 57000 Kuala Lumpur on Wednesday, 25 September 2024 at 11.00 a.m. and any adjournment thereof:-
+being a member/members of IRIS CORPORATION BERHAD, hereby appoint the following person(s) or failing him/her, the Chairman of the meeting as my/our proxy/proxies to vote for me/us on my/our behalf, at the Thirty-First (31st) Annual General Meeting ("AGM") of the Company will be held at Auditorium, 1st Floor, Lot 8 & 9, IRIS Smart Technology Complex, Technology Park Malaysia, Bukit Jalil, 57000 Kuala Lumpur on Wednesday, 24 September 2025 at 11.00 a.m. and any adjournment thereof:-

-NO. NAME OF PROXY, NRIC NO. & ADDRESS NO. OF SHARES TO BE REPRESENTED BY PROXY
+No. Information of Proxy/Proxies Proportion of shareholdings to be represented by my/our proxies

+No. of Shares %

-1. Name :
+1. Full Name:

-NRIC No. :

-Address :

-HP number:
+NRIC/Passport No.:

+Full Address:

+Contact No.:

 Email address:

-2. Name :
+2. Full Name:

-NRIC No. :

-Address :

-HP number:
+NRIC/Passport No.:

+Full Address:

+Contact No.:

 Email address:

-N0.
-RESOLUTIONS FOR AGAINST 1.
-Re-election of Dr. Poh Soon Sim as Director Ordinary Resolution 1 2.
-Re-election of Dato' Ng Wan Peng as Director Ordinary Resolution 2 3.
-Approval of the Directors' fees and allowances of up to RM950,000.00 from 30 th AGM until the next Annual General Meeting Ordinary Resolution 3 4.
-To re-appoint Messrs Baker Tilly Monteiro Heng PLT as Auditors of the Company and to authorise the Directors to fix their remuneration Ordinary Resolution 4 5.
-Authority to issue and allot shares pursuant to Sections 75 and 76 of the Companies Act, 2016 Ordinary Resolution 5
+No. Resolution For Against 1.
+Approval of Final Single-Tier Dividend of 0.5 sen per ordinary share of the Company in respect of the financial year ended 31 March 2025 Ordinary Resolution 1 2.
+Re-election of Dato' Dr Abu Talib Bin Bachik Ordinary Resolution 2 3.
+Re-election of Dato' Mohamed Khadar Bin Merican Ordinary Resolution 3 4.
+Re-election of Ling Hee Keat Ordinary Resolution 4 5.
+Approval of the Directors' fees and allowances of up to RM950,000.00 from the 31 st AGM until the next Annual General Meeting Ordinary Resolution 5 6.
+Reappointment of Messrs Baker Tilly Monteiro Heng PLT as Auditors of the Company and to authorise the Directors to fix their remuneration Ordinary Resolution 6 7.
+Authority to issue and allot shares pursuant to Sections 75 and 76 of the Companies Act, 2016 Ordinary Resolution 7

-Please indicate with an "X" in the appropriate boxes on how you wish your vote to be cast on the Resolutions specified in the Notice of Meeting.
-Unless voting instructions are indicated in the space above, the proxy will vote as he/she thinks fit.
+Please indicate with an "X" in the appropriate spaces on how you wish your vote to be cast on the Resolutions specified in the Notice of Meeting.
+Unless voting instructions are indicated in the spaces above, the proxy will vote as he/she thinks fit.